tsgates/arch-wiki-markdown/wiki/RTorrent.md

     $ screen -t rtorrent rtorrent -o http_capath=/etc/ssl/certs

-In rTorrent 0.8.9, set network.http.ssl_verify_peer.set=0 to fix the problem.[1]
+In rTorrent 0.8.9, set network.http.ssl_verify_peer.set=0 to fix the problem.

 For more information see: rTorrent Error & CA Certificate and rTorrent Certificates Problem

-> Locked Directories
+> Locked directories

-Rtorrent can sometimes lock up after a crash or incorrect shutdown, and will complain about a lock file.
+rTorrent can sometimes lock up after a crash or incorrect shutdown, and will complain about a lock file.

- Per the error message, the file called "rtorrent.lock" can be found within the hidden folder /.rtorrentsession for your download directory and manually removed.
+Per the error message, the file called "rtorrent.lock" can be found within the hidden folder .rtorrentsession for your download directory and manually removed.

+> Event failed: bad return code

+This is caused by there being spaces in your system.method.* lines.
+Remove the spaces and it will work.

 Web interface
 -------------